jspecify/jspecify/docs/docs/user-guide.md

 (at least as far as JSpecify is concerned).

-The notion of "can't be `null`" should really be read with a footnote that says "if none of the code in question involves unspecified nullness.
+The notion of "can't be `null`" should really be read with a footnote that says "if none of the code in question involves unspecified nullness".
 For example, if you have some code that passes types with unspecified nulless to a method that accepts only `@NonNull` arguments, then tools might allow it to pass a possibly-`null` value to a method that is expecting a "can't be `null`" parameter.

-There are four JSpecify annotations that are used together to indicate the nullness of all symbols.
+There are four JSpecify annotations that are used together to indicate the nullness of all symbols:

 *   two type use annotations that indicate whether a specific type usage includes `null` or not: [`@Nullable` and `@NonNull`](#nullable-and-nonnull)